 Before you even write down a budget, it’s time to do research into your own spending.
 Ideally, you should look back at your last three months of spending, but even looking back at one month of expenditures is helpful.

 When you look at your spending, write down the average amount you spent on big categories like food, entertainment, clothing, child care, and more.

 Notice your trends and your habits.
 Notice if you tend to buy a lot from one place.
 For example, you might already know you have a Target addiction, but you might not realize how much you go through the drive-through to grab a coffee.

 But remember, this is an information-gathering mission.
 It’s not to judge yourself for your spending or give yourself a hard time.
-All you’re doing is bringing awareness to your spending to create the most realistic budget for you.
+All you’re doing is bringing awareness to your spending in order to create the most realistic budget for you.
 The more realistic your budget is, the better you’ll stick to it.

 Once you know where your money goes, you can turn that information into budget categories.

 - Direct to Savings

 - Eating Out

 - Medical Insurance

 - Student Loan Payments